 There are many applications for the work of an industrial-organizational psychologist, explains the American Psychological Association.
-Often, the work of industrial-organizational psychologists identifies areas in need of more training or development in a particular workplace.
+Often, industrial-organizational psychologists identify areas in need of more training programs or organizational development in a particular workplace.
 They can:

 Depending on the population that an industrial-organizational psychologist works with, both the research and its application may be very specific.
 For example, astronauts who work at NASA have to face psychological challenges that the vast majority of people do not.
 When in outer space, they are in very close quarters, and they have to deal with the psychological impact of being very far from home.
 Being in a drastically different environment — like one with very little gravity — can also cause psychological issues.
 These issues can be personally damaging, but they also can compromise the safety of everyone involved in the mission.

 For these reasons, NASA works with industrial-organizational psychologists.
 These psychologists determine what future research needs to be done to reduce the risk of psychological harm to astronauts and ensure that the mission goals are met.
 Of course, most industrial-organizational psychologists probably won’t be working with missions to outer space, but the NASA example is an illustration of one of many diverse applications of industrial-organizational psychology research.

 Why Industrial Psychology Is Essential for Business

 At first glance, uninitiated people may not see the need for an industrial psychologist in the workplace.
 After all, in theory, managers are supposed to identify issues in the workforce and then do their best to solve them.